Crop (implement)

-A crop, sometimes called a riding crop or hunting crop, is a short type of whip without a lash, used in horse riding, part of the family of tools known as horse whips.
+A crop, sometimes called a riding crop or hunting crop, is a short type of whip without a lash, used in horse riding, part of the family of tools known as riding aids.

 Types and uses

 A modern crop usually consists of a long shaft of fiberglass or cane which is covered in leather, fabric, or similar material.
 The rod of a crop thickens at one end to form a handle, and terminates in a thin, flexible tress such as wound cord or a leather tongue, known as a keeper.
 The thin end is intended to make contact with the horse, whilst the keeper prevents the horse's skin from being marked.
 The handle may have a loop of leather to help secure the grip or a "mushroom" on the end to prevent it from slipping through the rider's hand.

 The length of a crop is designed to allow enough leverage for it to be accelerated rapidly with a controlled flick of the wrist, without causing the rider balancing problems.
 Thus, a true crop is relatively short.

 The term "whip" is a more common term that includes both riding crops as well as longer types of horse whips used for both riding and ground work.
 A whip is a little slower than a crop, mostly due to having slightly greater length and flexibility.